 - Assessment methods

 - The course has a form of both lectures and seminars.

 The course is concluded by the written and oral exam.
-Student is obliged to collect at least 60 % points from the written test and semminar work presentation during the Czech part of the course.
-Furthermore, Czech lecture proposes student's grade.
-According to oral exam from the French part, final evaluation is entered to the IS MU.
+A student is obliged to collect at least 60 % points from the written test and seminar work presentation during the Czech part of the course.
+Furthermore, Czech lecturer proposes a student's grade.
+According to an oral exam from the French part, the final evaluation is entered to the IS MU.